astrohart/MFR/MFR.Settings.Profiles.Providers/README.md

 ##### Remarks

-The file whose pathname is passed must not be the actual projectFileRenamerConfiguration file, but a separate file.
+The file whose pathname is passed must not be the actual configuration file, but a separate file.

 <a name='M-MFR-Settings-Profiles-Providers-ProfileProvider-Save-System-String-'></a>
 ### Save(pathname) `method`